Bethel's Human Services (B.A.) program is about helping others. And delivering direct services that improve lives.

 The B.A. in Human Services prepares students to use their compassion for others to make a difference.
 The program prepares graduates for entry-level work in churches and faith-based settings, correctional and probation facilities, and mental health and social service agencies.
-The degree also helps you meet academic requirements for Bethel’s counseling psychology, marriage and family therapy, and gerontology programs.
+The human services degree also helps you meet academic requirements for Bethel’s counseling psychology, marriage and family therapy, and gerontology programs.

 No news articles available at this time.